Did you know that your ability to learn language is directly linked to your ability to hear?

 Toddlers and infants tend to experience more fluid and infections in their middle ear than any other age group.

-Long term ear infections and fluid buildup can not only affect a child’s hearing but can in turn have an impact on their speech development.
+Long term ear infections and fluid buildup can not only affect a child’s hearing but can also have an impact on their speech development.

 Most children have at least one ear infection before even turning 1 year old.